 Learn how to play...by playing!

 If you prefer to learn by doing rather than reading the whole rulebook first, then Roll Camera!
 Film School is for you.
-Here we'll walk you through your first two turns, introducing you to the various parts of the game and the decisions you'll be making along the way.
+Here we'll walk you through two sample turns, introducing you to the various parts of the game and the decisions you would be making along the way.
 Gather your friends (or play solo), open up the box, start reading aloud, and you'll be off!

 By the end, you should have a good grasp of how to play.
 After the walkthrough you may continue playing or reset the game and start fresh.
 Either way, you may still need to refer to the rulebook later to understand some of the finer points.
 That's perfectly fine.
 Film School is not meant to be an exhaustive instruction, but rather a way to get you quickly up and shooting!